jerryOkafor/IheNkiri/README.md

 ```

 - Instrumentation tests - Runs all the instrumentation tests (tests that requires physical device or
   emulators).
-Currently, we have all theese test in the `androidTest` module and can eb run using
+Currently, we have all these test in the `androidTest` module and can eb run using
   the following command
 -